CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeFragment( fragment:Carbon.NamedFragment.Class )
 ```

-Remove the fragment referenced by the NamedFragment object provided from the Document.
+Remove the fragment referenced by the `Carbon.NamedFragment.Class` object provided from the Document.

 *Parameters*